Source code for aviary.interface.methods_for_level2

 [docs] def add_driver(self, optimizer=None, use_coloring=None, max_iter=50, verbosity=None): """ Add an optimization driver to the Aviary problem.
 Depending on the provided optimizer, the method instantiates the relevant driver (ScipyOptimizeDriver or pyOptSparseDriver) and sets the optimizer options.
 Options for 'SNOPT', 'IPOPT', and 'SLSQP' are specified.
 The method also allows for the declaration of coloring and setting debug print options.
 Parameters ---------- optimizer : str The name of the optimizer to use.
 It can be "SLSQP", "SNOPT", "IPOPT" or others supported by OpenMDAO.
 If "SLSQP", it will instantiate a ScipyOptimizeDriver, else it will instantiate a pyOptSparseDriver. use_coloring : bool, optional If True (default), the driver will declare coloring, which can speed up derivative computations. max_iter : int, optional The maximum number of iterations allowed for the optimization process.
 Default is 50.
 This option is applicable to "SNOPT", "IPOPT", and "SLSQP" optimizers. verbosity : Verbosity or int, optional Controls the level of printouts for this method.
 If None, uses the value of Settings.VERBOSITY in provided aircraft data.
 Returns ------- None """ # `self.verbosity` is "true" verbosity for entire run. `verbosity` is verbosity # override for just this method if verbosity is not None: # compatibility with being passed int for verbosity verbosity = Verbosity(verbosity) else: verbosity = self.verbosity # defaults to BRIEF # Set defaults for optimizer and use_coloring based on analysis scheme if optimizer is None: optimizer = 'IPOPT' if use_coloring is None: use_coloring = False if self.analysis_scheme is AnalysisScheme.SHOOTING else True # check if optimizer is SLSQP if optimizer == 'SLSQP': driver = self.driver = om.ScipyOptimizeDriver() else: driver = self.driver = om.pyOptSparseDriver() driver.options['optimizer'] = optimizer if use_coloring: # define coloring options by verbosity if verbosity < Verbosity.VERBOSE: # QUIET, BRIEF driver.declare_coloring(show_summary=False) elif verbosity == Verbosity.VERBOSE: driver.declare_coloring(show_summary=True) else: # DEBUG driver.declare_coloring(show_summary=True, show_sparsity=True) if driver.options['optimizer'] == 'SNOPT': # Print Options # if verbosity == Verbosity.QUIET: isumm, iprint = 0, 0 elif verbosity == Verbosity.BRIEF: isumm, iprint = 6, 0 elif verbosity > Verbosity.BRIEF: # VERBOSE, DEBUG isumm, iprint = 6, 9 driver.opt_settings['iSumm'] = isumm driver.opt_settings['iPrint'] = iprint # Optimizer Settings # driver.opt_settings['Major iterations limit'] = max_iter driver.opt_settings['Major optimality tolerance'] = 1e-4 driver.opt_settings['Major feasibility tolerance'] = 1e-7 elif driver.options['optimizer'] == 'IPOPT': # Print Options # if verbosity == Verbosity.QUIET: print_level = 0 driver.opt_settings['print_user_options'] = 'no' elif verbosity == Verbosity.BRIEF: print_level = 3 # minimum to get exit status driver.opt_settings['print_user_options'] = 'no' driver.opt_settings['print_frequency_iter'] = 10 elif verbosity == Verbosity.VERBOSE: print_level = 5 else: # DEBUG print_level = 7 driver.opt_settings['print_level'] = print_level # Optimizer Settings # driver.opt_settings['tol'] = 1.0e-6 driver.opt_settings['mu_init'] = 1e-5 driver.opt_settings['max_iter'] = max_iter # for faster convergence driver.opt_settings['nlp_scaling_method'] = 'gradient-based' driver.opt_settings['alpha_for_y'] = 'safer-min-dual-infeas' driver.opt_settings['mu_strategy'] = 'monotone' elif driver.options['optimizer'] == 'SLSQP': # Print Options # if verbosity == Verbosity.QUIET: disp = False else: disp = True driver.options['disp'] = disp # Optimizer Settings # driver.options['tol'] = 1e-9 driver.options['maxiter'] = max_iter # pyoptsparse print settings for both SNOPT, IPOPT if optimizer in ('SNOPT', 'IPOPT'): if verbosity == Verbosity.QUIET: driver.options['print_results'] = False elif verbosity < Verbosity.DEBUG: # QUIET, BRIEF, VERBOSE driver.options['print_results'] = 'minimal' elif verbosity >= Verbosity.DEBUG: driver.options['print_opt_prob'] = True # optimizer agnostic settings if verbosity >= Verbosity.VERBOSE: # VERBOSE, DEBUG driver.options['debug_print'] = ['desvars'] if verbosity == Verbosity.DEBUG: driver.options['debug_print'] = [ 'desvars', 'ln_cons', 'nl_cons', 'objs', ]

 [docs] def setup(self, **kwargs): """Lightly wrapped setup() method for the problem.""" # verbosity is not used in this method, but it is understandable that a user # might try and include it (only method that doesn't accept it).
-Capture it if 'verbosity' in kwargs: kwargs.pop('verbosity') # Use OpenMDAO's model options to pass all options through the system hierarchy. setup_model_options(self, self.aviary_inputs, self.meta_data) # suppress warnings: # "input variable '...' promoted using '*' was already promoted using 'aircraft:*' with warnings.catch_warnings(): self.model.options['aviary_options'] = self.aviary_inputs self.model.options['aviary_metadata'] = self.meta_data self.model.options['phase_info'] = self.phase_info warnings.simplefilter('ignore', om.OpenMDAOWarning) warnings.simplefilter('ignore', om.PromotionWarning) super().setup(**kwargs)
+Capture it if 'verbosity' in kwargs: kwargs.pop('verbosity') # Use OpenMDAO's model options to pass all options through the system hierarchy. setup_model_options(self, self.aviary_inputs, self.meta_data) # suppress warnings: # "input variable '...' promoted using '*' was already promoted using 'aircraft:*' # TODO: will need to setup warnings on each AviaryGroup() with warnings.catch_warnings(): self.model.options['aviary_options'] = self.aviary_inputs self.model.options['aviary_metadata'] = self.meta_data self.model.options['phase_info'] = self.model.phase_info warnings.simplefilter('ignore', om.OpenMDAOWarning) warnings.simplefilter('ignore', om.PromotionWarning) super().setup(**kwargs)

 [docs] def run_aviary_problem( self, record_filename='problem_history.db', optimization_history_filename=None, restart_filename=None, suppress_solver_print=True, run_driver=True, simulate=False, make_plots=True, verbosity=None, ): """ This function actually runs the Aviary problem, which could be a simulation, optimization, or a driver execution, depending on the arguments provided.
 Parameters ---------- record_filename : str, optional The name of the database file where the solutions are to be recorded.
 The default is "problem_history.db". optimization_history_filename : str, None The name of the database file where the driver iterations are to be recorded.
 The default is None. restart_filename : str, optional The name of the file that contains previously computed solutions which are to be used as starting points for this run.
 If it is None (default), no restart file will be used. suppress_solver_print : bool, optional If True (default), all solvers' print statements will be suppressed.
 Useful for deeply nested models with multiple solvers so the print statements don't overwhelm the output. run_driver : bool, optional If True (default), the driver (aka optimizer) will be executed.
 If False, the problem will be run through one pass -- equivalent to OpenMDAO's `run_model` behavior. simulate : bool, optional If True, an explicit Dymos simulation will be performed.
 The default is False. make_plots : bool, optional If True (default), Dymos html plots will be generated as part of the output. """ # `self.verbosity` is "true" verbosity for entire run. `verbosity` is verbosity # override for just this method if verbosity is not None: # compatibility with being passed int for verbosity verbosity = Verbosity(verbosity) else: verbosity = self.verbosity # defaults to BRIEF if verbosity >= Verbosity.VERBOSE: # VERBOSE, DEBUG self.final_setup() with open('input_list.txt', 'w') as outfile: self.model.list_inputs(out_stream=outfile) if suppress_solver_print: self.set_solver_print(level=0) if optimization_history_filename: recorder = om.SqliteRecorder(optimization_history_filename) self.driver.add_recorder(recorder) # and run mission, and dynamics if run_driver: failed = dm.run_problem( self, run_driver=run_driver, simulate=simulate, make_plots=make_plots, solution_record_file=record_filename, restart=restart_filename, ) # TODO this is only used in a single test.
 Either self.problem_ran_successfully # should be removed, or rework this option to be more helpful (store # entire "failed" object?) and implement more rigorously in benchmark # tests if self.analysis_scheme is AnalysisScheme.SHOOTING: self.problem_ran_successfully = not failed else: if failed.exit_status == 'FAIL': self.problem_ran_successfully = False else: self.problem_ran_successfully = True # Manually print out a failure message for low verbosity modes that suppress # optimizer printouts, which may include the results message.
 Assumes success, # alerts user on a failure if ( not self.problem_ran_successfully and verbosity <= Verbosity.BRIEF # QUIET, BRIEF ): warnings.warn('\nAviary run failed.
 See the dashboard for more details.\n') else: # prevent UserWarning that is displayed when an event is triggered warnings.filterwarnings('ignore', category=UserWarning) # TODO failed doesn't exist for run_model(), no return from method failed = self.run_model() warnings.filterwarnings('default', category=UserWarning) # update n2 diagram after run. outdir = Path(self.get_reports_dir(force=True)) outfile = os.path.join(outdir, 'n2.html') om.n2( self, outfile=outfile, show_browser=False, ) if verbosity >= Verbosity.VERBOSE: # VERBOSE, DEBUG with open('output_list.txt', 'w') as outfile: self.model.list_outputs(out_stream=outfile) self.problem_ran_successfully = not failed